matt-digitaliceltd/ICEase/README.md

 "Products" contains the file to drop into your project

+This framework is licensed under the Lesser GPL license.
+More information can be found here: http://www.gnu.org/copyleft/lesser.html

 #Installation

 To use this framework in your application follow the steps below: